padenot/searchfox-cli/README.md

 - Fetches the source code and displays complete methods/functions
 - Highlights the exact definition line with `>>>`

-#### Complete Function Extraction
+#### Complete Function and Class Extraction

-When using `--define`, the tool automatically detects and extracts complete function/method bodies using intelligent brace matching:
+When using `--define`, the tool automatically detects and extracts complete function/method bodies and class definitions using intelligent brace matching:

 **For simple functions:**
 ```bash